An activist is a person who works to bring about political or social change.

-Use these children’s books about activism to teach your children and students about activists who sparked change in their communities and the world.
+Use these children’s books about activism to teach and inspire your children and students.
+They’ll learn about activists who sparked change in their communities and the world.

 These stories show us how passion and a desire to make a difference can culminate in big and small changes in the world.